 It is no secret that a long-term SUD can negatively impact your health.
 After an extended period of using substances, you might lose confidence in your ability to participate in physical activities.
 If not treated, these beliefs could hinder you from ever reaching your greatest goals.
 Unlike other activities, connecting with nature can be unassuming and, therefore, less stressful.
 Because there is so much to take in, a hike in nature that offers breathtaking views could distract you from the fact that you have hiked a challenging trail or traveled the distance you have.
 Whether it’s biking, hiking, running or rafting, participating in activities in nature can help repair the body.

 Scientific studies have shown that being around trees, water and other forms of nature positively affects social, physical and mental well-being.
 This is not only because oxygen levels might be higher in natural areas, but the visuals in nature can promote happiness.
-Even if you live in a city or are confined to being indoors, you can still access these benefits by looking at pictures or watching videos of nature.
+Even if you live in a city or are confined to being indoors, you can still find rehabilitation through nature by accessing these benefits by looking at pictures or watching videos of nature.
 You can also participate in nature trails while using a stationary bike or treadmill at home.
 Additionally, you might take up starting a small indoor garden or placing plants around your living space.
 Plants are calming to look at and caring for plants can promote feelings of peace.
 If you cannot go outdoors, get creative and bring nature to you.

 Spending time in nature has a number of physical, mental and spiritual benefits that can help while in recovery from addiction to drugs or alcohol.
 Located near Austin, Texas, New Hope Ranch can help you overcome substance use disorders and co-occurring mental issues in a beautiful natural setting.
 New Hope Ranch offers a range of evidence-based treatment modalities, such as dialectical behavior therapy (DBT), cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT) and SMART recovery.
 We also offer art, music, yoga and other recreational therapy programs to help give you the tools and skills you need for lasting recovery.
 If you are interested in learning more about how New Hope Ranch can help you or someone you love overcome addiction, or to talk to caring staff, call us today at (737) 600-8565.